dmaluenda/hands_on_machine_learning/README.md

 #### Google Colab Cons:
 - You need a Google account to use it.
 - Only one notebook can run at once (in the free version).
+- Probably, you cannot see the equation numbers (usful for the second tutorial).
 - The code is not in your laptop, so you have to take care to save your changes.
 - You need a quite stable internet connection.